Calculate Company Value Using Common Rules of Thumb (with Examples)

 x Multiplier: 5

-Calculation of business value:
+Calculation of Company Value:

 EBIT x Multiple = 30 x 5 = 150

-EBITDA multiplier
+EBITDA Multiplier

-Enterprise value = EBITDA x 4.5
+Company Value = EBITDA X 4.5

-Who is this method suitable for?
+Who is this Method Suitable for?

-• Suitable for companies with stable profit
+• Suitable for companies with stable profits

 • Suitable for companies in a stable market